manell0/MileStone-2-emoji-memory/README.md

 ### Scope

-- The site is for single game people who want to improve in that genre.
+- The site is for single-game people who want to improve in that genre.

 - Users who find this website are most certainly one who is looking for just and precisely for a Memory game.